ZeroTraceAPI/Amulet-Plugins/.github/ISSUE_TEMPLATE/bug_report.md

 * Java or Bedrock edition:
 * Plugin branch / version:

+---

 ## Console errors or logs

 Paste any relevant errors here.

+---

 ## Screenshots

 (Optional)

+---

 ## Additional notes

-Anything else that may help reproduce or understand the issue.
+Anything else that may help reproduce or explain the issue.